lmcinnes/umap/doc/mutual_nn_umap.rst

 mode to the original implementation.

-We’ll start with MNIST digits (a collection of 70,000 gray-scale images of hand-written digits):
+We’ll start with MNIST digits, a collection of 70,000 gray-scale images of hand-written digits:

 .. image:: images/mutual_nn_umap_MNIST.png
+:width: 800
+:align: center

 In general we observe that for most of the mutual k-NN graph based vectors, there is a better separation between similar classes than the original UMAP vectors